-There are three types of T-shaped IUDs now available; Skyla, Mirena, and Paragard.
-All three provide very reliable and convenient long acting, but quickly reversible, contraception.
+There are four types of T-shaped IUDs now available; Skyla, Mirena, Kyleena and Paragard.
+All provide very reliable and convenient long acting, but quickly reversible, contraception.
 Almost all women are eligible candidates to use them.
-(Click on each type of IUD above to get more information from the manufacturers.)
+(Click on each type of IUD above to get more information from the manufacturers).

 All of them may be replaced immediately with a new IUD when they are removed.
 The Skyla IUD is smaller than the Mirena, and may therefore be a good option for a woman who has never had children and is thus likely to have a small uterus.